 Here’s something you may not know about Philip—he likes to climb.
 Not trees, mountains.
-Living, as he does, in Colorado, Philip is a tired member of a group of people who have climbed all 54 Colorado mountains that are over 14,000 feet high.
+Living, as he does, in Colorado, Philip is an exhausted and elated member of a group of people who have climbed all 54 Colorado mountains that are over 14,000 feet high.
 He jokes, “Climbing mountains makes me feel close to God—at least 14,000 feet closer than most people.”

 Philip’s wife Janet is right there with him, having climbed all 54 as well.
 According to Philip, “We have different goals in climbing.
 My goal is to get to the top, and then descend safely.
 Janet’s goal is to identify at least 25 species of wildflowers on the way up, and if she summits, all the better.
 Most of the time, our goals coincide… She didn’t start out with the goal of climbing all 54, but then she learned that just 200 women had accomplished that feat, and her competitive instincts kicked in.”

 A description of a climb from Chapter 2 of Prayer: Does It Make Any Difference?